createdocsitefordb/db/docs/integrations/microsoftsentinel.md

 ## :material-information-outline: Overview

-Use this procedure to send Databahn strong security signals into Microsoft Sentinel.
+Use this procedure to send strong security signals from Databahn into Microsoft Sentinel.

 ## :material-stairs: Steps